vedmack/yadcf/README.md

    - select input
    - autocomplete input - make use of the jQuery UI Autocomplete widget (with some enhancements)
    - range of numbers
+   - range of numbers with slider widget - make use of the jQuery UI Slider widget (with some enhancements)
   - Parsing various types of columns:
    - plain text
    - plain text with delimiter